 Monday - Friday8:00 a.m. - 5:00 p.m.

 Resources for the community, victims, and service providers.
 What is Elder Abuse?
 Elder abuse can be any type of crime perpetrated against older adults, who are considered “at-risk” adults.
 This can include physical abuse, emotional abuse, financial exploitation, neglect and sexual abuse.
-Colorado defines an “at-risk” adult as a person age 60 or older.
+Colorado defines an “at-risk” adult as a person age 70 or older.
 Warning signs of elder abuse: Physical Abuse: bruises, scratches, burns, broken bones or other injuries which are not explained.
 Neglect: changes in personal grooming, weight loss, unkempt appearance, unsanitary living conditions, dirty and un-bathed.
 Financial Exploitation: depletion or large withdrawals from bank accounts, changes in designation of beneficiaries to wills or other financial documents, actions exceeding the scope of a power of attorney, new friends or relatives appearing in the elder’s life, unnecessary purchases or expenditures.
 Sexual Abuse: bruising around genitalia, venereal disease or unexplained infections, torn, stained or bloody clothing.
 Emotional Abuse: overbearing or threatening caregiver, changes in mood or behavior.

 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511

-© 2013 Jefferson County, CO.
+© 2013-2016 Jefferson County, CO.